Maurits825/party-games/README.md

 # Party Games

-Play games with your party using the Party plugin.
+Play games with your party using the `Party` plugin.
+Current games include rock paper scissors and coin flip.